nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 **recess_period**

 The recess period indicates the minimum amount of time which has to pass before the entity is permitted to execute again.
 The period is specified as a string containing of a number and an (optional) unit.
-If no unit is given the value is assumed to be in nanoseconds.
+If no unit is given, the value is assumed to be in nanoseconds.
 Supported units are: Hz, s, ms. Example: 10ms, 10000000, 0.2s, 50Hz.

 * Flags: GXF_PARAMETER_FLAGS_NONE
 * Type: GXF_PARAMETER_TYPE_STRING